BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

   end
 {% endhighlight %}

-What we are doing here is spining off a new async process to run `GameOfLife.keep_alive_tick/1` function with argument `alive_cells`.
+What we are doing here is spinning off a new async process to run `GameOfLife.keep_alive_tick/1` function with argument `alive_cells`.

 {% highlight elixir %}
 # lib/game_of_life/board_server.ex